We can help groups and communities create opportunities for bicycling. Let’s get the conversation rolling!

-How We Roll is innovative cycling education that forsakes the classroom for a fun, informative, on-bike experience.
+How We Roll is an innovative cycling education that forsakes the classroom for a fun, informative, on-bike experience.
 This unique cyclist education program is designed to teach people how to ride bicycles confidently in traffic, foster a positive bike culture, and reduce the incidence of bike/car crashes.
 A safety curriculum is the backbone of the ride experience.
 Instructors describe and teach participants how to be visible and predictable and follow traffic law.

-Miami Valley Cycling Summit: The 2019 Cycling Summit will be held in Miamisburg on May 10, 2019.
+Miami Valley Cycling Summit: The 2019 Cycling Summit was held in Miamisburg on May 10, 2019.
 The Miami Valley Cycling Summit is an event aimed at reaching cycling advocates, policymakers, and the local business community and conveying to them the importance of a vibrant cycling community that can drive economic improvements.